opnfv/armband/docs/installation-instruction.rst

 #.
 Start the installation.

-   - Select Quit Setup and press Save and Quit.
+   - Press <F8> or select Quit Setup and press Save and Quit.

    - Installation starts, wait until the login screen is shown.